A Good Country With Good People In It

 All in all people on both sides of each argument seem to be forgetting a basic truth.
 They are allowing themselves to harshly judge people who are uneducated as well as those who are educated in ignorance, those who are uniformed as well as those who are misinformed.
 They have spuriously forgotten the dream of Martin Luther King, Jr. that one day we “would be judged by the content of our character rather than by the color of our skin.”
 But people of many communities seem to have decided that he didn’t mean them when he clearly meant everyone.
 To judge people who are biologically the same because of a millimeter of flesh that they are incased in is the height of arrogance, foolishness, and pettiness.
 It utterly lacks wisdom.

-I wear crossed sabers with an 8 over it on my “cowboy” hat.
-I wear it with the right side folded up to not interfere with siting in my rifle and I have a feather in it.
-I do that because I served in the 8th Regiment of the US Cavalry and it is a cavalry tradition.
-I had a woman make a very shallow judgment that I was a rascist.
-Her reasoning, she told friends, was “the crossed sabers.
-They used sabers back in the days of slavery.”
-They ate food back in the days of slavery too.
-Are we going to ban that?
-Such shallow and petty judgments and bias are normal fare for today and it is easy to respond in anger to such foolishness and lack of wisdom.
+I wear crossed sabers with an “8” over it on my “cowboy” hat.
+I wear it with the right side folded up to not interfere with sitting in my rifle, and I have a feather in it.
+I do that because I served in the 8th Regiment of the US Cavalry, and it is a cavalry tradition going back to the early days of America.
+I had a woman make a very shallow judgment that I was a racist, based on just looking at my hat.
+Her reasoning, as she told friends, was “Its because of the crossed sabers.
+They used sabers back in the days of slavery, didn’t they?”
+They ate food back in the days of slavery, too.
+So, are all the people who eat food today racist?
+Are we going to ban food, horses, and hats?
+Such shallow, petty judgments and biases are the norm today, and it is easy to respond in anger to such foolishness and lack of wisdom.

-But we would all do well to listen to the words of my boyhood hero John Wayne:
+But when we are tempted to give up on everything, we would all do well to take a moment and pause to remember the words of one of my boyhood heroes, John Wayne:

 “This is a good country, with good people in it.”